‘You have a murderer in Ireland’: Sophie Toscan du Plantier’s son makes fresh appeal

 “Please for you, for me, for my mother, for the justice – for all the women who are living in this country, we must end this – please call me, send me an email or go to the gardaí, for sure, you [who] know something.”

-He also he urged the Director of Public Prosecutions to reconsider the decision not to charge Mr Bailey with his mother’s murder.
+He also he urged the Director of Public Prosecutions to reconsider the decision not to charge Ian Bailey with his mother’s murder.

 Mr Bailey, who was twice arrested by gardaí for questioning about Ms Toscan du Plantier’s murder but released without charge on each occasion, has repeatedly denied any involvement or connection with the killing of the French film producer.